 Ernest Hemingway was one of the most influential writers of the 20th century.
-Writers such as J.D.
-Salinger and Ray Bradbury have claimed Hemingway as an influence.
-Most writers seem either love him—and are influenced by his clear, direct prose—or hate they him.
-John Irving said he objected to the “offensive tough-guy posturing—all those stiff-upper-lip, don’t-say-much men.”
+Most writers seem to either love him—and are influenced by his clear, direct prose—or hate him.
+Many seek the internet for Hemingway quotes, either to seek inspiration or wisdom.

 23 Ernest Hemingway Quotes for Writers